FarehaSi/Rock-Paper-Scissors/README.md

 ### Features Left to Implement
 The game can be expanded to include multiple players.
 ## Testing
-- The game has been tested on multiple browsers: Google Chrome, Microsoft Edge and Mozilla Firefox.
+- The game has been tested on different browsers: Google Chrome and Microsoft Edge.
 - The game has been run repititively to ensure that game results are always accurate.
 - The website has been tested using chrome developer tools to emulate different screen sizes.
 Media queries have been used for responsive CSS to ensure better user experience.
 - The site has been run through Lighthouse to check performance and accessibility.